yolonhese/ubi_ex/README.md

 # Multi Sign System

 After the `PiggyBank` contract deployment, once a deposit is made, the origin account is added to the stakeholders list.
+Each account present in the list can then approve or remove the approval of the total fund transfer to the destination account.

 # Mutability